semper-lux/barquinero-site/content/talk/homology.md

 ---
 title: "Chain complexes and homology"
 date: "2022-02-15T19:57:57-05:00"
-summary: "Following Chapter 1 of *Homological Algebra* by Wiebel.
+summary: "Following Chapter 1 of *An Introduction to Homological Algebra* by Weibel.
 Definitions, homotopy of chain complexes, homology."
 tags: [
     "RTG",
 ]